Undergraduate Course Catalog 2014-2015

 See the department student services assistant for further details on the major or minor in psychology.

 Students who enter the University as psychology majors are considered “provisional majors” and are advised in the University Advising and Career Center through their freshman year.
 Provisional psychology majors are encouraged to complete PSYC 401 and 402 during their first year.
 During the summer after the freshman year, provisional psychology majors’ advising files are transferred to the psychology department.
 Provisional majors then “confirm” their major in psychology during the fall semester of their sophomore year by attending a major orientation session scheduled by the department.
 “Provisional majors” are accorded all the rights and privileges of any psychology major.
 Undergraduate advising in the department is conducted jointly by the department’s academic counselor and the full-time faculty.
-The academic counselor has primary responsibility for advising confirmed and newly declared freshman and sophomore psychology majors and is the initial contact for all majors in a state of transition (readmitted, transfer, newly declared, etc.).
+The academic counselor has primary responsibility for advising newly declared freshman and sophomore psychology majors and is the initial contact for all majors in a state of transition (readmitted, transfer, newly declared, etc.).
 The academic counselor assists students in all phases of educational planning and decision making, including registration, long-range academic planning, degree and program requirements, and career selection and planning.
 Junior and senior psychology majors are assigned to a faculty adviser with appropriate consideration for student preferences.
 The advising relationship with a faculty member is designed to encourage refining career and educational decisions.

 Undergraduate Awards for Majors